ICSE 2025

 The conference organizers cannot provide definitive advice on visa and other travel requirements as we are neither experts nor authorized to do so.
 However, please see the following links to formal Government of Canada information:

-Entry Requirements to Canada: Information regarding from which countries of origin (based on your passport) either a visitor visa or an Electronic Travel Authorization (eTA) is required: https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/entry-requirements-country.html
+Entry Requirements to Canada: The following Government of Canada site provides information regarding from which countries of origin (based on your passport) either a visitor visa or an Electronic Travel Authorization (eTA) is required: https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/entry-requirements-country.html

 Almost everyone who is neither a Canadian or US Citizen will require either an eTA or a visitor visa.

-Electronic Travel Authorization (eTA): People from many countries in Europe, as well as selected other countries, can simply obtain an eTA that (at the time of writing) costs $7 and can normally be obtained very quickly.
+People from many countries in Europe, Australia, New Zealand, Chile, Japan, South Korea and selected other countries, can simply obtain an eTA that (at the time of writing) costs $7 and can normally be obtained online very quickly (even in minutes).
 This is not a kind of visa.
-Many countries have set up eTA processes so they can pre-filter people who are planning to come to the country. https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta.html
+Many countries have set up eTA processes so they can pre-filter people who are planning to come to the country.
+Official eTA information is here: https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta.html